HolyBlackCat/cpp-tutorials/language/02_basic/18_structures.md

 Monster boss = {"Dragon", 100};
 ```
 You might also see this being spelled without `=`, which is legal, and works for arrays and vectors too.
-I do think omitting `=` looks better for structs, but it can lead to subtle bugs when done to vectors, so omitting it always isn't the brightest idea, despite what some people say.
+I do think omitting `=` looks better for structs, but it can lead to subtle bugs when done with vectors, so always omitting it isn't the brightest idea, despite what some people say.
 I hope to discuss this in later chapters.
 For now I'll use `=` everywhere for simplicity.

 Like with arrays, if you skip some members, they will be zeroed: `Monster boss = {"Dragon"};` sets the `health` to zero, whereas in `Monster boss;` it would be initialized.

 `Monster boss = {};` zeroes all the fields.
 Notice that for strings and vectors, "zeroing" doesn't do anything, as they are never uninitialized and are always empty by default.

-Like vectors, but unlike arrays, the entire struct can be assigned to:
+Like vectors, but unlike arrays, the entire struct can be assigned:
 ```cpp
 Monster boss = {"Dragon", 100};
 boss = {"Dragon (phase two)", 300};